 If any of the parameters are omitted then the script will prompt you for the locations, and perform sanity checks to make sure the values are correct.

-When calling the backup/restore scripts passing parameters, if your path names contain spaces, they must be quoted.
+Path names when calling the backup/restore scripts passing parameters, if your path names contain spaces, they must be quoted.